UPPMAX/uppmax_intro_python/docs/sessions/the_way_of_the_program.md

     * 15 mins: challenge
     * 5 mins: feedback

+    Prior questions:

+    - What types of programming errors exist?
+    - Can you name of types of programming bugs?
+    - What is a script?
+    - Can you name a text editor?

 ## Why?

 At the start of learning Python, there are many new terms.